Study Abroad Incentive Fund

-- Effective January 1, 2008, faculty members (full-time) who complete a study abroad program of 7 or more days in duration with students who enroll for related academic credit will be funded up to $1,000 after the completion of the study abroad program.
-Up to 3 faculty members may receive the full $1,000 incentive.
+- Up to 3 faculty members may receive the full $1,000 incentive.
 If more than 3 faculty members participate in the program, a total of $3,000 will be split among them evenly.

 - Shorter term programs of 3 to 6 days in duration qualify the faculty member for up to $500.
 Up to 3 full-time faculty members may receive the full $500 incentive.
 If more than 3 faculty members participate in the program, a total of $1,500 will be split among them evenly.

-- A minimum student-faculty ratio of 5:1 is needed to receive the full incentive.
-Incentive funds may be prorated for lower student-faculty ratios or increased for larger trips.
+- The minimum student-faculty ratio is 8:1 in order to receive the full incentive.
+Incentive funds will be prorated for lower student-faculty ratios.

-- Issues regarding travel that is not credit-related or that is unusual in nature will be resolved by the Provost and the Vice President for International Affairs.
+- Issues regarding travel that is not credit-related or that is unique will be resolved by the Vice President for International Affairs and the Provost.